3 min read

 3. Facilitator integration

-3. Standardize templates
+3. Standardize Planner templates by department

-4. Pilot sensitivity labels
+4. Pilot task level sensitivity labels and DLP behavior

 Microsoft Planner 2026 Update FAQ